 Your model needs to be able to learn facial features (e.g., skin tone, hair color, nose size, etc.) from an image of a person's face and represent them as a fixed-length feature vector called face embedding.
 In order to do this, you will explore architectures consisting of multiple convolutional layers.

 Stacking several convolutional layers allows for hierarchical decomposition of the input image.
 For example, if the first layer extracts low-level features such as lines, then the second layer (that acts on the output of the first layer) may extract combinations of low-level features, such as features that comprise multiple lines to express shapes.

-You will then pass this feature vector (obtained at the end of through a linear layer followed by Softmax to classify it among 'N' categories and use cross-entropy loss for optimization.
+The feature vector you obtain at the end will then be passed through a linear layer followed by Softmax to classify it among 'N' categories, and use cross-entropy loss for optimization.
 The feature vectors obtained after training such a model can then be used for the verification task.

-- A verification system that computes the similarity between feature vectors of two images.
-The face verification consists of two steps: - 1.
-Extracting the feature vectors from the images. - 2.
+• A verification system that computes the similarity between feature vectors of two images.
+Essentially, the face verification system takes two images as input and outputs a similarity score that represents how similar the two images are and if they are of the same person or not.
+The verification consists of two steps:

+- 1. Extracting the feature vectors from the images. - 2.
 Comparing the feature vectors using a similarity metric.